The Sunlit Night

 The film had its world premiere at the Sundance Film Festival on January 26, 2019, and was released on digital and VOD on July 17, 2020, by Quiver Distribution.

-Premise
+Summary

 The Sunlit Night follows "American painter Frances and émigré Yasha — an unlikely pair who find each other in the Arctic circle.
 Frances has arrived to jumpstart her career while Yasha has come to bury his father in the land of the Vikings.
-Together under a sun that never quite sets, they let go of the past and discover the future, and family, they didn’t know they had."
+Together under a sun that never quite sets, they let go of the past."

 Plot

 Frances in the opening scene begins with some art evaluators evaluating her work rather harshly.
 She is soon shown as breaking up with her boyfriend.
 She returns to her parents' apartment who are also painters & artists.
 Her mother does interior textiles for wealthy people while her dad illustrates medical books.

 Frances informs her sister Gabby that she showed up unannounced from the lake house of her boyfriend because she has broken up with him.
 Her parents are also told of the bad news and her mom notices that Frances has a leech attached to her posterior.
 While the mother removes the leech from the "best posterior in New York" Frances gets a text informing her that her residency in Tokyo went to another artist.
 The dad and other daughter set up the table.
 During the meal Frances' sister announces that she is getting married.
 Her father announces that he and their mother are separating.
 There is an awkward silence as the rejoicing over the other sister's marriage is cut short.
 Her father explains that he does not approve of the choice of husband made by Gabby.

 He takes Frances to his working area and allots her a small space to work while he tells Frances that he is afraid how Gabby will take care of herself.
 Frances tells him that Gabby will be fine because she is in law school.

 Frances is next seen speaking to a career counselor who informs her that she is being placed with an artist Nils Auerman in Norway (a remote part in the North of Norway "Not Oslo").

 Frances arrives in Norway to be picked up by a taciturn and irritable Nils.
 Frances showers him with praise and admires the land comparing it to a painting.
 The two of them drive to her residence which is a trailer parked by the water.
 The bathroom and shower are in the house near the trailer.
 The first night she cannot sleep because the sun is always up and the curtains are not thick enough to block the light.